-The online application opened on September 1, 2019 for current 8th grade students.
+The online application will open on September 8, 2020 for current 8th grade students.

 Standard Documentation for All Incoming 9th-grade Applicants